 The Library, Learning Resource Center and Learning Support Labs enhance student learning and achievement by providing a variety of services that are accessible to its diverse population.
 Services are offered both on campus and online to meet the learning needs of its students.
-The Library and learning support services are equitable across both on-campus and distance education students.
+The Library and learning support services are equitable across on-campus and online students.